Fine Art Consignment in the time of COVID-19: How safe is your Art?

 Since (b) would, generally, be an after-the-fact, last-ditch attempt to recoup your work of fine art, being forewarned and prepared would, one would think, be the better approach.

-Nevertheless, one wouldn't want to reply much on (a) either, after all galleries, particularly at the higher end turn their noses at vinyl labels on their walls, let alone a big one saying "...this one, it isn't owned by us...".
+Nevertheless, one wouldn't want to rely much on (a) either, after all, galleries, particularly at the higher end, turn their nosesup at vinyl labels on their walls, let alone a big one saying "...this one, it isn't owned by us...".

-So the primary means of protecting yourself as artist, collector or other consignor of fine art would be (c).
+So the primary means of protecting yourself as an artist, collector, or other consignor of fine art would be (c).

 (c) entails filing a UCC financing statement (with the Secretary of State in whose state the gallery is located; the state of incorporation, where the gallery is an entity, or where the gallerist resides, if an individual) in respect of the work of fine art, an act which we call 'perfecting' the consignor's 'security interest' in the work.